severalnines/ccx-docs/docs/admin/Installation/architecture.md

 ## Controlplane - Core services and functionality

 ### Jobs
-Almost every action taken on CCX is a handled as a job and is initiated by the end-user or the system automatically:
+Actions taken on CCX is a handled as a job and is initiated by the end-user or the system automatically:

 - Deployment and destruction of a datastore
 - Scaling (data nodes and volumes)